Sam Barsh: Career

 Barsh co-wrote Logic's Indica Badu feat.
 Wiz Khalifa from the Billboard #1 album Bobby Tarantino II in 2018.
 Both the album and single were certified gold by the RIAA.
 He also co-wrote Elevate by DJ Khalil, featuring Denzel Curry, Cordae, SwaVay and Trevor Rich which was featured in the Academy Award-winning feature Spider-Man: Into the Spider-Verse and the accompanying soundtrack, which was nominated for a GRAMMY award and certified 2× platinum by the RIAA.

 In 2019, Barsh released an album titled The Nine, which was commissioned as part of the Skirball Cultural Center's "Notorious RBG" exhibit on the life of US Supreme Court Justice Ruth Bader Ginsburg.
 The album's collaborators include Aloe Blacc, Justin Tranter, Amber Liu, Sid Sriram, Miles Mosley, Shea Diamond, Christine Gordon, Mic Holden, Samad Savage and Harry Mack.

 In 2020, Barsh received a GRAMMY award nomination for Best R&B Song for co-writing the Tiana Major9 feat.
 EarthGang single Collide, which was featured in the film Queen and Slim.
 Collide was also awarded "Best Original Song" at the 2020 Black Reel Awards.

+Barsh co-wrote 2 songs on Kanye West's 2021 album Donda.
+"Hurricane" reached #1 on the Rolling Stone Top 100 and multiple Billboard charts, and won a 2022 Grammy Award for Best Melodic Rap Performance.
+"Moon" reached the top 10 on multiple Billboard charts and was certified platinum by the RIAA.